LCR-ADS-Lab/LxGrTagger-Documentation/docs/2_structural type2/5_Syntactic function5.md

 ## 2-5-1. adjective + *to* complement clause

 1. Descriptions
-   - Adjective + *to* complement clauses usually introduce an infinitive verb following the *to*.
+   - Adjective + *to* complement clauses introduce an infinitive verb following the *to*.
    - Adjective + *to* complement clauses provide more information to the state or quality described by the adjective, and can specify potential actions or conditions related to the subject.
 2. Tag
    - `tocls+jcomp` is tagged on the **main verb** of the *to* compliment clause.